Municipal Courts

 • A plea of guilty may be used against you later in a civil suit if there was a traffic accident (another party can say you were at fault or responsible for the accident because you pled guilty to the traffic charge).

 • Plea of Nolo Contendere (no contest)– A plea of nolo contendere means that you do not contest the State’s charge against you.
-You will almost certainly be found guilty, unless you are eligible and successfully complete a driving safety course and/or court ordered probation.
+You will almost certainly be found guilty unless you are eligible and successfully complete a driving safety course and/or court-ordered probation.
 Also, a plea of nolo contendere cannot be used against you in a subsequent civil suit for damages.

 • Plea of Not Guilty– A plea of not guilty means that you are informing the Court that you deny guilt or that you have a defense in your case, and that the State must prove what it has charged against you.
 If you plead not guilty, you will need to decide whether to hire an attorney to represent you.
-If you represent yourself, the following section on The Trial will help you to understand trial procedure.
+If you represent yourself, the following section on The Trial will help you to understand the trial procedure.

 The Trial